David-A-Hillis/Read_Depth_Demo/README.md

 # Read Depth Determination for GIAB, NA12878/HG001

-The scripts in the current directory were created as part of a Quiz by Fulgent Genetics for Bioinformatics Scientist I
+The scripts in the current directory were created as to demonstrate read depth calculations for exome data

 It includes three separate files: \
 &emsp;  [bash] 1 Fulgent_quiz.sh \